Sisi198/Matlab_Study/README.md

 * **Command:** `save testfile k`
 * **Result:** An error occurs.
-* **Reason:** MATLAB recognizes that the variable `k` does not exist anywhere in its active memory.
+* **Reason:** MATLAB recognises that the variable `k` does not exist anywhere in its active memory.
 It is impossible to save a variable that hasn't been defined yet.

 ### 2. When You Create a Variable Manually